learning-zone/java-basics/README.md

 1. What is immutable object?
 Can you write immutable object?

+# Java OOPS Questions

+1. What is runtime polymorphism or dynamic method dispatch?
+1. What is difference between dependency injection and factory design pattern?
+1. Difference between Adapter and Decorator pattern?
+1. Difference between Adapter and Proxy Pattern?
+1. What is Template method pattern?
+1. When do you use Visitor design pattern?
+1. When do you use Composite design pattern?
+1. The difference between Inheritance and Composition?
+1. Difference between Abstract factory and Prototype design pattern?
+1. What is Adapter pattern?
+When to use it?
+1. The difference between nested public static class and a top level class in Java?
+1. Give me an example of design pattern which is based upon open closed principle?
+1. Can you explain Liskov Substitution principle?
+1. What is Law of Demeter violation?
+Why it matters?
+1. When do you use Flyweight pattern?
+1. The difference between nested static class and top level class?
+1. The difference between DOM and SAX parser in Java?
+1. What is the difference between an object-oriented programming language and object-based programming language?
+1. Difference between Static binding and Dynamic binding in java ?

 # Multithreading Questions

 1. What is difference between Executor.submit() and Executer.execute() method?